fredgj/mom/README.rst

-If a decorator has been defined with default arguments you need to pass the keyword arguments dictionary to decorate_with, if you have any arguments.
+If a decorator has been defined with default arguments you need to pass the keyword arguments dictionary to decorate_with, in case you have any keyword arguemnts to pass.

 First, lets define a simple decorator with two default arguments: